lhs-open/lhs-guide/docs/index.md

 The Clinical Practice Research Datalink (CPRD) in the UK has used its primary care data to create high-fidelity synthetic datasets replicate the complex clinical relationships in real primary care patient data while protecting patient privacy.
 The [CPRD synthetic data](https://cprd.com/synthetic-data) can be used instead of real patient data for complex statistical analyses as well as machine learning and artificial intelligence research applications.
 Through integrating outlier analysis with graphical modelling and resampling, CPRD approach can achieve synthetic data sets that are not significantly different from original ground truth data in terms of feature distributions, feature dependencies, and sensitivity analysis statistics when inferring machine learning classifiers.
 CPRD synthetic datasets can be used for training purposes or to improve algorithms or machine learning workflows.
 (Tucker 2020).

-- NCI Cancer synthetic data:
+- NCI SEER cancer synthetic data:

 Based on the publicly available cancer registry data from the NCI Surveillance Epidemiology and End Results (SEER) program, Goncalves et al. generated and evaluated synthetic patient data for cancers.
 (Goncalves 2020)